Contents

 • To deliver improved quality and performance for the company’s customers.

 Among other reasons, the choice of React Native was conditioned by the fact that the web engineering platform of Coinbase was built on React.
-The technology stack was well-known for the team and allowed to improve connection across both mobile and web.
-Besides, React Native offers proven reliability, security features, performance, and native compatibility that fit the company’s needs.
+This technology stack was well-known to the Coinbase team and allowed them to improve the connection across both mobile and web apps.
+Besides, React Native offers proven reliability, security features, performance, and native compatibility that fit the company’s business needs.

-While migrating to React Native, the Coinbase team faced some challenges.
-One of the biggest ones was a large native codebase.
-It covered over 200 screens, where many of them contained substantial business logic.
-And the team had to take it into account and do their best to avoid any regressions in features or lower performance during migration.
-Apart from that, over 30 native engineers had to retrain to cross-platform development without stopping new features release.
+While migrating to React Native, the Coinbase team faced plenty of challenges.
+One of the biggest ones among them was a large native codebase.
+It covered over 200 screens, where many of them contained substantial and complex business logic.
+Also, the team had to take it into account and do their best to avoid any regressions in features or lowering of performance during migration.
+Apart from that, over 30 native engineers employed by Coinbase had to retrain and become familiar with React Native cross-platform development without stopping their work on the releases of the platform’s new features.

-The Coinbase team gradually increased the scope and impact of the migration areas and organized the process of testing and result monitoring.
-Thanks to this, the company succeeded in achieving significant product performance improvements at each stage of the migration.
+Step-by-step, the Coinbase team of developers increased the scope and impact of the migration areas and organized the process of testing and result monitoring.
+Thanks to such a gradual approach, the company succeeded in achieving significant product performance improvements at each stage of the migration from native to cross-platform tech stack.

-We at Surf also have successful experience with cross-platform development, in particular, with Flutter.
-The framework allows building mobile apps with excellent performance and native look and feel.
-Moreover, it saves 40% time and money for app development.
-Our portfolio includes several Flutter projects and one of them is a new business app for Rosbank.
-The app became the first Flutter-powered bank in Europe, and Flutter turned out to be a good match for the bank’s needs and helped to reduce development time and costs.
+We at Surf also have successful experience with cross-platform development, primarily with Flutter.
+The framework allows for building mobile apps with outstanding performance and native look and feel.
+Moreover, we can confirm firsthand that going cross-platform allows clients to save up to 40% of their time and money compared to native app development.
+Our Flutter portfolio includes more than 10 projects for leading companies in various industries, including KFC and Société Générale baking group.
+The corporate app for the latter was the first Flutter-powered banking app in Europe and Flutter turned out to be a good match for the bank’s requirements, helping to reduce development time and costs.

 Coinbase Wallet — a Web 3.0 non-custodial wallet